 - You’ve made good faith efforts to repay the loan.

-Other Important Factors Between Bankruptcy and Student Loans
+Other Important Factors About Bankruptcy on Student Loans

-In trying to prove that your student loans pass the Brenner test, and prior to seeking the legal advice of an attorney, it’s also important to consider:
+In trying to prove that your student loans pass the Brunner test, and prior to seeking the legal advice of an attorney, it’s also important to consider the following.

-Trusted Attorney Advising You on Bankruptcy and Student Loans
+Trusted Lawyers Advising You on Bankruptcy and Student Loans

 If you are struggling to afford your student loan debt, contact the lawyers at Parker & DuFresne.
 We provide compassionate guidance for those struggling to make ends meet.

 We understand, and we can help you.
 Contact us today.